radixvinni/voltdb/README.md

 VoltDB version for Winodws (MSYS2\Cygwin-x86_64)
 ====================

-This fork aims to porting VoltDB Community edition to Windows newer then XP.
+This fork aims to porting VoltDB Community edition to Windows newer than XP.
 I used MSYS2.
 It will mostly build on MinGW too, but it would need some port for posix sockets support, [mman-win32](https://code.google.com/archive/p/mman-win32/) and [dlfcn-win32](https://github.com/dlfcn-win32/dlfcn-win32).
 All this included in msys2 runtime dll.

 Building VoltDB